 About Concert Health

 Concert Health is building America’s best and largest behavioral health medical group.
 Through Collaborative Care, an evidence-based model for treating depression and anxiety in primary care settings, Concert makes it easy for primary care physicians to deliver high-quality behavioral health care and improve clinical outcomes.
-Concert’s turnkey behavioral health services, which include an expert clinical team and a powerful technology platform, are available through partnerships with medical groups and health systems in eight states: Arizona, California, Connecticut, Florida, New Mexico, New York, North Carolina and South Carolina.
+Concert’s turnkey behavioral health services, which include an expert clinical team and a powerful technology platform, are available through partnerships with medical groups and health systems.
 To learn more about Concert Health’s approach, visit concerthealth.io.

 Concert Health, Inc., is an administrative and managerial services company affiliated with several professional corporations that deliver medical services.
 Together, these organizations operate under the “Concert Health” brand.

 About Adelphi: A modern metropolitan university with a personalized approach to higher learning

 Adelphi University, New York, is a highly awarded, nationally ranked, powerfully connected doctoral research university dedicated to transforming students’ lives through small classes with world-class faculty, hands-on learning and innovative ways to support academic and career success.
 Adelphi offers exceptional liberal arts and sciences programs and professional training, with particular strength in our Core Four–Arts and Humanities, STEM and Social Sciences, the Business and Education Professions, and Health and Wellness.